Ernest J. H. Mackay: Early life

+Ernest John Henry Mackay was born in Bristol.
+He had attended Bristol Grammar School and Bristol University securing BA, MA and DLitt.

+He married Dorothy Mackay (née Simmons), a UCL graduate with a BA degree and a BSc degree in Zoology, in 1912.
+They had two sons.
+Dorothy frequently took part in her husband's excavations and published extensively on her own.

-Ernest John Henry Mackay was from Bristol and attended Bristol Grammar School and Bristol University securing BA, MA and DLitt.
-He married Dorothy Mary Simmons in 1912, who was an anthropologist and they had one son.
-Between 1907 and 1912 Mackay carried out archaeological excavations in Egypt and then spent three years on a photographic survey of the Theban Tombs.
+Between 1907 and 1912, Mackay carried out archaeological excavations in Egypt and then spent three years on a photographic survey of the Theban Tombs.

-During the First World War Mackay served as a captain in the Royal Army Medical Corps in Egypt and Palestine with the Imperial Camel Corps, in 1919 he was a member of an Army Commission for the survey of ancient monuments in Palestine and Syria.
-From 1919 to 1922 he was Custodian of Antiquities for the Palestine government.
+During the First World War, Mackay served as a captain in the Royal Army Medical Corps in Egypt and Palestine with the Imperial Camel Corps.
+In 1919, he was a member of an Army Commission for the survey of ancient monuments in Palestine and Syria.
+From 1919 to 1922, he was Custodian of Antiquities for the Palestine government.

 Indus valley civilization

-Mackay is well known for his excavations at Mohenjo-daro which was at its peak between 2500 BC and 1900 BC.
+Mackay is well known for his excavations at Mohenjo-daro (during 2500 BC and 1900 BC).
 He did major excavations at this site from 1926 to 1931 and published detailed site report during 1936-37, which was published during 1942.
 He also did planning of excavation of Chanhudaro, along with W.Norman Brown and visited Chanhudaro in 1935-36 along with his wife.